Payroll Management Payroll Management

 If an employee plans to take a four-day or longer consecutive absence, their pay should be paid before the leave period begins.
 To ensure that absences maintain efficient operation, the Chief Inspector of Factories, the employer, and the worker’s committee jointly decide on the leave schedule.

-The employee may use all or any of the annual leave entitlements at once, but only after giving written notice to the employer and requesting authorisation at least 15 days before the beginning of the leave.
+The employee may use all or any of the annual leave entitlements at once, but only after giving written notice to the employer and requesting authorization at least 15 days before the beginning of the leave.
 Unless they contravene the policy that has been settled upon by all parties, such requests shouldn’t be turned down.
-Even if the annual leave is undertaken in instalments, the employee is only permitted to take it three times per year.
+Even if the annual leave is undertaken in installments, the employee is only permitted to take it three times per year.

 The following year’s annual leave could be carried over.
 A maximum of 30 leaves are allowed, though.
 If the employee’s employment contract expires before they have had a chance to use their yearly leave, they will be paid out in direct proportion to the number of months and average weekly hours worked.